Gil's Home / Resume / Fave Web Sites / Writing Samples / Gillery /1957 TimeLine / "Toy Book" Excerpt / Nikkeiview / Nikkeiview Blog

 I have been a part-time instructor, teaching a course on E-Commerce and Online Marketing for the Art Institute of Colorado's Web program.
 Perhaps someday I'll get back to academia.
 I loved the teaching part, but not the paperwork and bureaucracy.

 I've always enjoyed public speaking, especially motivational speaking.
 I was the keynote speaker for the 2003 Unity Day at Fountain Valley School in Colorado Springs, where I spoke about prejudice and diversity.
 I was also invited to speak at Colorado College about Asians in the media.
-I'm the master of ceremonies for Asian community events such as the Colorado Dragon Boat Festival and the annual Cherry Blossom Festival.
+I'm the master of ceremonies for Asian community events such as the Colorado Dragon Boat Festival and Denver's annual Cherry Blossom Festival.
 I've been asked to give the keynote speech for the JACL's 2005 national youth conference in Salt Lake City, and I've read excerpts from "Being Japanese American" at the Japanese American National Museum.
 In Feb.
 2006, I moderated a panel in Chicago for the Japanese American Day of Remembrance.

 I've helped my partner Erin Yoshimura, who is a Diversity and Emotional Intelligence Trainer, and her company, Empowerful Changes, to conduct workshops and facilitate meetings.
 Erin and I have also individually and as a duo, served as emcees for various community events.